Updated April, 2023

 Deciding on Board Setup

-I was curious about how they decided each type of board to create.
-Kelley was also the marketing manager for cardiovascular health and wanted to cross reference a lot of that information, which is why they created the Women’s Heart Health board.
+I was curious how they decided on the types of board to create.
+Kelley was also the marketing manager for cardiovascular health and wanted to cross-reference a lot of that information, which is why they created the Women’s Heart Health board.

 “It was a lot of tinkering, but mostly it was based on what the audience was interested in,” explains Jen.
 “We used a lot of our HealthFeed blog content and repurposed it.
 We were also really open to feedback and we weren’t afraid to use trial and error.
 We knew things could bomb or do really well and we just had a spirit of curiosity about it.”

-Kelley now works at the University of Kentucky, but she and Jen say they have maintained their friendship.
+Kelley no longer works at Utah, but she and Jen say they have maintained their friendship.
 Who knows what they will do next?
 Stay tuned for more creative and most importantly, innovative ideas, from marketers who were willing to try something new without fear.
 After all, the patient populations we serve are brave every day.
 Why shouldn’t we be?